PRuckBSU/File-IO/readme.md

 If the file does not open successfully, print an error message and end the program.

-While there are still lines left to read in the file, do the following:
+While there are still lines left to read in the file, do the following

 Read one entire line from the file and store it in a string variable.